stackhpc/ansible-role-openhpc/README.md

 `openhpc_module_system_install`: Optional, default true.
 Whether or not to install an environment module system.
 If true, lmod will be installed.
 If false, You can either supply your own module system or go without one.

+`openhpc_gres_autodetect`: Optional.
+The [auto detection mechanism](https://slurm.schedmd.com/gres.conf.html#OPT_AutoDetect) to use for the  generic resources.
+Can be set on individual hosts or groups of hosts using host/group vars.
+Note: you must still define `gres` dictionary in `openhpc_slurm_partitions`, but you only need the define the `conf` key.

 ### slurm.conf

 `openhpc_slurm_partitions`: Optional.
 List of one or more slurm partitions, default `[]`.
 Each partition may contain the following values: